 Teaching Kids to Ask Questions That Matter

 How can we encourage students to develop their own questions?
 And, once they create them, what’s next?
-Join Jackie Walsh to explore these questions during her free Corwin webinar Monday, May 10, at 6:30 Eastern.
-Register here – and see all of our articles by Walsh here.)
+Jackie Walsh explored these questions in a recent Corwin webinar – Archived here.
+And see all of our articles by Walsh here.)

 By Jackie Acree Walsh

 What’s the one best way to enhance student engagement and excitement for learning, academic achievement, and citizenship in our democratic society?

 That’s a challenging agenda, I know.
 But I’m convinced the answer is to develop kids’ capacity as questioners by strengthening the skill, nurturing the will, and creating an environment where learners experience the thrill of asking questions that matter.